MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 #### Best practice tips

-- Use the Features work item type to capture customer features you want to ship.
+- Use the features work item type to capture customer features you want to ship.
 - Quickly add features or requirements from the backlog and fill in details later.
-- Use the Requirements work item type to break down features into work that the development team owns.
+- Use the requirements work item type to break down features into work that the development team owns.
 In addition:
-    - For Agile, use User Stories.
+    - For Agile, use user stories.
-    - For Basic, use Issues.
+    - For Basic, use issues.
-    - For Scrum, use Product Backlog Items.
+    - For Scrum, use product backlog items.
-    - For CMMI, use Requirements.
+    - For CMMI, use requirements.
-- Use the Bugs work item type to capture code defects.
+- Use the bugs work item type to capture code defects.
 - Map requirements to features to track progress at the project management level.
 - Size requirements to be completed within a sprint.
 - Size features to be completed within a sprint or several sprints.
-- Size Epic work items to be delivered quarterly or to some milestone objective.
+- Size epic work items to be delivered quarterly or to some milestone objective.
 - Let developers use the Tasks category to break down their work as needed.

 As project managers, you manage the features and the development team manages the requirements.
 When you map them by using parent-child links, you gain visibility into the progress of your features.
 Each work item you add to your team backlog is automatically assigned the default area path and iteration path set for your team.